Water temperature in Avilés

 57.4°FSea water temperature in Avilés today

-As of now, in Avilés, the water temperature is 64.3°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 0.2°F higher than the average recorded on this particular day in recent years.
+As of now, in Avilés, the water temperature is 68.1°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
+Today's reading is 1.9°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

 The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
-The maximum temperature recorded for this date was 66.3°F on 2015, while the historical minimum was 62.4°F on 2021.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 68.4°F on 2022, while the historical minimum was 62.7°F on 2019.

 Daily water temperature in Avilés